Table of Contents

 Optical-Sensor Techniques

 Optical satellites detect reflected solar radiation in visible and near-infrared bands.
-Snow has high albedo in the visible range but low albedo in the shortwave infrared, a signature that allows automated classification of snow-covered pixels.
-Instruments such as the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard NASA’s Terra and Aqua satellites provide daily global coverage at 250–500 m resolution, enabling frequent mapping of snow extent.
-The Normalized Difference Snow Index (NDSI) is a common algorithm that uses the ratio of green and shortwave infrared bands to distinguish snow from clouds and bare ground.
+Snow has high albedo in the visible range but low albedo in the shortwave infrared, a spectral signature that enables automated classification of snow-covered pixels.
+Instruments such as the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard NASA’s Terra and Aqua satellites provide daily global coverage at 250–500 m resolution, enabling frequent and near-real-time mapping of snow extent over large regions.

 Radar (SAR) Methods